lbux/aws-connect-supervisor-app/rest-service/README.md

 ## README for /rest-service

+### _Notes:_

+- Moved ConnectInstance init into Handler for cohesion.
+Even though each endpoint inits new Handler (therefore new ConnectInstance and new listQueues calls), this should ok since these endpoints will not be used (only main /insights)

 ### _TO-DO:_

 - Check for unused imports in all files.
 - remove Constants.java (replaced with connectinstance.java)
     - replace all use of Constants in connecthandler.java by passing in ConnectInstance
 - combine all metricdatav2 requests into one (later)

 service level todo:

 - Change magic start and end epoch times to the last 30 seconds.
 - write real time sl function (don't replace existing)
     - check if no calls and no answers means SL is 0 and gives insight (which it shouldn't)

 avg handling time todo:

 - Compare agent's time to queue's and return insight if wayyy over
 - write proper insight, reason, and action

 ### _Example Insight List (called by and sent to Frontend):_

 ```json
 {
   "id": "IL-1",